Assessing consistency of implementation of Basel standards

 - Domestic measures that go beyond Basel's minimum requirements do not compensate for inconsistencies or deviations identified elsewhere.

-- The extent to which the local rules deliver comparable and intended results these are assessed as part of specific thematic assessments.
+- The comparability of results delivered by local rules is assessed as part of specific thematic assessments.

 - The supervisory effectiveness of enforcing a regulatory regime is left for other assessment programs such as the assessments of Basel Core Principles conducted under the World Bank-IMF Financial Sector Assessment Program (FSAP), or those carried out by the Committee as part of its other "peer reviews" on supervision issues, or the broader reviews conducted by the FSB.

 The published jurisdiction level assessments are available below, together with post RCAP follow-up actions:1.
 The Basel Committee has also published a summary of follow-up actions taken by the 14 reporting member jurisdictions.

 1 The actions are based on self-reporting from each jurisdiction and have not been subject to assessment by the Basel Committee.